mckornfield/pdfconverter/README.md

 ## Installer

-An executable can be generated using `pyinstaller convert.spec`.
+An executable can be generated using `pyinstaller convert.spec`pip install git+https://github.com/pdftables/python-pdftables-api.git.
 It will generate an executable and a folder inside a /dist folder